Contact

 We have strong expertise in building high quality software for the healthcare sector with cryptographically secure digital signatures.

-Digital and Electronic signatures are a complex area, full of poor or misleading marketing and a lot of user misunderstanding.
-The result is that people buy systems because they think they are cryptographically secure, when often they are not.
-Real security depends on the package of measures used, which is explained in detail below.
+Digital and electronic signatures are a complex area, often clouded by poor marketing and user misunderstanding.
+Many people assume all systems are cryptographically secure, when in fact real security depends on the entire package of measures in place, as explained below.

-One area of confusion is the difference between an electronic signature and a digital signature.
-An electronic signature is an on-screen representation of the written signature attached to a contract or other record, used by a person with an intent to sign.
-However, it doesn’t include an individual, personal cryptographic key, because these are expensive.
-Instead signature security is based on the signer logging on securely to the suppliers’ system, and the supplier checking their identity.
-Electronic signatures are still often digitally signed, but instead of using a personal digital certificate, they sign using a company issued certificate.
+One common area of confusion is the difference between an electronic signature and a digital signature.
+An electronic signature is an on-screen representation of a written signature attached to a contract or record, used by a person with the intent to sign.
+Its security often relies on the signer logging in securely to the provider’s system, where their identity is verified.
+The signature itself may be digitally signed, but typically with a company-issued certificate rather than a personal one.

 Our Software Services_Our Expertise.jpg